Want to save money on your car insurance? Find and compare free custom quotes here.

-If you need insurance fast, Nationwide is a great choice.
-Its online estimate tool can be completed in as little as a few minutes and you may purchase your policy right away as well.
-Nationwide’s insurance policies also cover everything that you’d need when purchasing a policy from competitors, including comprehensive and liability coverage options.
+Nationwide’s insurance policies cover everything that you’d need when purchasing a policy from competitors, including comprehensive and liability coverage options.

 If you’re a classic car owner, Nationwide also offers unique classic and collector car policies that include lower rates, flexible usage and even guaranteed value coverage, which insures the value of the car at the time of purchase regardless of depreciation rates.
 Nationwide’s classic car insurance also covers access to the team at Hagerty Valuation, one of the top classic car appraisal and valuation services.
 Have a particular repair shop you like?

 No worries — Nationwide’s insurance doesn’t dictate a particular shop or mechanic that you need to take your car to in the event of an accident, so you won’t have to worry about inexperienced repair professionals messing up your tune-up.

 - Relatively smaller agent network may leave some without a local agent

 - Rates can increase at renewal based on driving data from Progressive’s Snapshot.

 Progressive Insurance may seem like your standard car insurance policy provider on the outset but the company offers an impressive range of discounts that can decrease your premium.